3adnanK/pytutorials/content/post/Python-Data-Type-Part-One.md

 * Integer is a number that is not a fraction, it can be negative or positive number: (23, 65, -5)
 * Floating point is a number that contain floating decimal like: (25.6, 75.0, 55.33, -33.45)
 * Complex number is a number that can be expressed in the form a + bi, in python the i is replaced by j : (23 + 4i).
-You may not use this type unless you have some math problem that use this type.
+You may not use this type unless you have some math problem that uses complex numbers.
 Actually i have never used this type in my code but it is good to know about it in case you need it.
 You can read more about complex number [here](https://en.wikipedia.org/wiki/Complex_number)